Written by: Christopher Llewellyn Reed | June 24th, 2019

 On Friday, June 21, at the 2019 AFI DOCS, I interviewed writer/director Pia Hellenthal and writer/producer Giorgia Malatrasi to discuss their collaboration on the new experimental documentary Searching Eva, directly following the post-screening Q&A. The film follows twentysomething Eva Collé (not her original name), an Italian woman living in Germany who, among other things, makes a living through sex work.
 A feminist intellectual with an active social-media following, Collé makes an engaging subject, photographed in beautiful compositions that both lend an illusion of raw intimacy and create a barrier of cinematic artifice to simultaneously draw in and distance the viewer from the construct that is Eva.
-Here is a condensed digest of our conversation, edited for length and clarity, with additional occasional (very) mild rewording to make Zhang’s phrases more idiomatically American.
+Here is a condensed digest of our conversation, edited for length and clarity, with additional occasional (very) mild rewording to make Hellenthal and Malatrasi’s phrases more idiomatically American.

 Christopher Llewellyn Reed: So, here’s an obvious first question, but how did you pick Eva Collé as your subject?
 I believe it was you, Giorgia, who first found her.